-Janet Gardner, Founder/Executive Director/Treasurer: Janet has long dreamed of bringing a world-class zoo to Western Colorado.
-Now as Executive Director/Secretary of Grand Valley Zoological Quest, she is making her dream a reality.
+Janet Gardner, Founder/Executive Director/Treasurer: Janet has long dreamed of bringing a world-class zoological center to Western Colorado.
+Now as Executive Director/Treasurer of Grand Valley Zoological Quest, she is making her dream a reality.
 Gardner graduated from both Midland College and The University of Texas Permian Basin with honors.
 Her senior year she was selected by the faculty as the outstanding Graduate in Psychology and was President of Psi Chi, the National Honor Society for psychology students.
 Gardner held the prestigious position of Graduate Assistant to the psychology professors while taking classes towards a Master’s in Behavioral Science.
 Gardner holds a BA in psychology, a minor in biology, master’s work in behavioral science, and numerous certifications in psittacine and avian program management including certificates from: AZA Advance Avian Program Management, American Federation of Aviculture, Steve Martin’s Natural Encounters, Dr. Susan Friedman’s LLP just to name a few .
 She spent nine months in Jakarta, Indonesia, studying the Komodo dragons, in 1990, and was on site during the exchange of two Komodo dragons for two white tigers between the Ragunan Zoo and the Cincinnati, Ohio Zoo.
 Janet spent a great deal of time with the Curator of Reptiles, Johnny Arnett from the Cincinnati Ohio Zoo, working with the Komodo dragons and helping to sex water monitors.
 During this time Janet also worked with Sumatran rhinos, as well as in the primate nursery with orangutans and a chimpanzee.
 Gardner is a member of the Association of Zoos and Aquariums (AZA), the American Federation of Aviculture, the World Parrot Trust, Fruita’s Chamber of Commerce, and Fruita's Chamber of Commerce Business Builders.
 Since 2000, she has been teaching, free of charge, extracurricular classes in life science to local schools often including live animals in her presentations.
-Gardner is a volunteer at Grand Junction High School within the following organizations: Science Club, German Club, Booster Club, and was one of Grand Junction High School's Volunteer of the Year 2011-2012.
+Gardner is the only FrogWatch Coordinator for the western slope.
+She has volunteered at Grand Junction High School within the following organizations: Science Club, German Club, Booster Club, and was one of Grand Junction High School's Volunteer of the Year 2011-2012.
 Gardner was the Kid’s Aide/Backpack Program volunteer at West Middle School for three years.

 Dianna Fox, MBA, President: Dianna holds Bachelor’s Degrees in both Nursing and Business along with a MBA from Mesa State College recently elevated to Colorado Mesa University.
 She is a native of Grand Junction.
 Fox has been a psittacine re-homer for over ten years.
 She is a civic volunteer with the local soup kitchen for the past three years cooking and serving food every Tuesday night along with her husband Rocky.
 Fox also volunteers for Community Cat Cares, now in her fourth year, and an active member of the Western Colorado Beekeepers Association.